w3c/trusted-types/explainer.md

 primitives we introduce into their existing systems.
 The following approach seems compelling as a first step:

-1. Introduce a number of types that correspond to the XSS sinks we wish to protect.
-For example, we could define a `TrustedHTML` object that marks it as suitable for using via `innerHTML` (instead of a string).
+1. Introduce a number of types that correspond to the sinks we wish to protect.
+For example, to cover DOM XSS vulnerabilities we could define a `TrustedHTML` object that marks it as suitable for using via `innerHTML` (instead of a string).
 Or a `TrustedScriptURL` object that's suitable to be assigned to a `ScriptElement.src` attribute.